The Curtis Center works to provide an increasing number of U.S K-12 students with access to rigorous and engaging mathematical activity.

 Assistant Director

 Michelle Sidwell earned a B.S. in Mathematics/Economics and a Masters of Education during her time at UCLA.
 During this time, she also engaged in mathematical research in the prestigious RIPS program at the UCLA Institute for Pure and Applied Mathematics.
-Upon graduation, Michelle taught mathematics at Crenshaw High School for six years.
+Upon graduation, Michelle taught mathematics at Crenshaw High School for five years.
 In this role, Michelle developed much of her own curriculum and significantly expanded student access to and success in AP Calculus and AP Statistics.

 At The Curtis Center, Michelle has taught mathematics courses and professional development institutes for current teachers and authored curriculum for the mathematical training of teachers, including an 80-hour inquiry-based Geometry course.
 She served on the Project Leadership of BRIDGES, a California Math Science Partnership with Glendale Unified School District.
 In addition, she served as the High School Grade Band Leader for the 2015-2017 Smarter Balanced Performance Task Project, authoring and editing assessment items for use in summative statewide assessments used across 21 US States.
 Recently, she oversaw the development of 13 Geometry lessons which benefited from the use of magnetic polygonal tools, called Magformers, as concrete models.